-3 This limitation is imposed by the Voting Rights Act, 42 U.S.C. § 1971(a)(2)(A).
+&lt;sup>3 This limitation is imposed by the Voting Rights Act, 42 U.S.C. § 1971(a)(2)(A).
 See notes 35-39 and accompanying text, and p.
 16 (Voter Competence Requirements Can Be Challenged Under Federal Law).

-4 See notes 15-19 and accompanying text concerning the Due Process Clause of the U.S. Constitution and pp. 14-15 (Only a Court Can Decide that Someone is Not Competent to Vote).
+&lt;sup>4 See notes 15-19 and accompanying text concerning the Due Process Clause of the U.S. Constitution and pp. 14-15 (Only a Court Can Decide that Someone is Not Competent to Vote).

-5 See notes 53-54 and accompanying text, and pp. 14-15 (Only a Court Can Decide that Someone is Not Competent to Vote).
-In the limited circumstances where a hospital administrator may be able to restrict a resident's ability to leave the facility to vote, the facility may have to assist the person in casting an absentee ballot.
+&lt;sup>5 See notes 54-55 and accompanying text, and pp. 14-15 (Only a Court Can Decide that Someone is Not Competent to Vote).
+However, a hospital administrator may be able to restrict a resident's ability to leave the facility to vote in certain limited circumstances.
+In those circumstances, however, the facility may have to assist the person in casting an absentee ballot.

-6 See notes 80-88 and accompanying text, and pp. 21-23 (Voters Have the Right to Assistance; Election Officials
+&lt;sup>6 See notes 80-88 and accompanying text, and pp. 21-23 (Voters Have the Right to Assistance; Election Officials Must Provide Help; Service Providers Must Provide Help; Disability Services Offices Must Provide Help with Registration).